Intel unveils GPU for servers with Tencent, Gamestream, and Ubitus

 To bring the Intel Server GPU to market, Intel is working with various software and services partners, including Gamestream, Tencent Games, and Ubitus.
 Tencent teamed up with Intel for volume-based server deployments of its new GameMatrix cloud gaming platform, which offers over 100 popular games.
 With Intel Xeon scalable processors — a complete software stack and H3C XG310 PCIe add-in card that contains four Intel Server GPUs — Tencent can now provide a high-density, low-latency, low-power Android gaming solution in an affordable way.

-“This is our first discrete GPU for the datacenter,” Intel VP Jeff McVeigh said in an interview with VentureBeat.
+“This is our first discrete GPU for the datacenter,” Intel VP Jeff McVeigh said in an interview with GamesBeat.
 “This really brings forward the capabilities and leverages the Xe-LP product line.
 It’s being deployed in a PCI Express card from H3C and really is focused around some of the key workloads of Android cloud gaming and media streaming that provide a very substantial total cost of ownership advantage.”

 Such GPUs become useful when Tencent serves games from the cloud to users on PCs, consoles, and smartphones.
 If a single GPU can serve lots of users, as is the case with this Intel Server GPU, then a company like Tencent can lower its cost per user.
 That was tough back in the old days — if anyone remembers OnLive — because a single GPU could only serve one user at a time.

-Tencent’s Arena of Valor is one of the most popular mobile games on the market today, and it demands performance.
+Tencent’s Arena of Valor (it a multiplayer online battle arena akin to League of Legends) is one of the most popular mobile games on the market today, and it demands performance.
 Intel Server GPUs can scale to handle many game streams at the same time.
 With the H3C XG310 PCIe card, Intel can stream 60 streams in 720P at 30 frames per second.
 When two cards are used, Intel can stream 120 simultaneous users, still at 30 FPS.
 Typically, the H3C XG310 card can support greater than 100 simultaneous users in a two-card system that includes Intel Xeon Scalable Processors and up to 160 simultaneous users, depending on the specific game title and server configuration.

 “We’ve been working really closely with Tencent in the space,” Intel VP Lynn Comp said in an interview.
 “What’s really interesting about this space is the balance of GPU density that we can support and the bandwidth the CPU supports.
 It’s a well-balanced system.
 Getting to a high number of users per GPU is really important to the total cost of ownership.”